driessene/acoustic_camera/readme.md

 - cutoff - float: The cutoff frequency of the filter in Hz.

 ## FIRWINFilter - Filter
 A lowpass [ideal filter](https://en.wikipedia.org/wiki/Sinc_filter) using the window method.
-This is mathematically better than ButterFilter and is recomended.
+This is mathematically better than ButterFilter and is recommended.
 Can have extremely sharp cutoffs.
 A subclass of filter, inheriting all properties and methods.

 ### Properties
 - N - int: The length of the filter